JozanLeClerc/dwm/README.md

 # Joe's dwm (the dynamic window manager) laptop build

-The original [dwm](https://dwm.suckless.org/) desktop manager build use to use on my ThinkPad.
+The original [dwm](https://dwm.suckless.org/) desktop manager build I used to run on my ThinkPad.

 Based on version 6.2.